alfariqicrypto/cryptobuntu/Masternode_Setup_Guide.md

 ___
 ### 4. Setup local wallet part 2 of 2

-After 15 confirmations type `masternode outputs` in the `Debug window`
+After 10 confirmations type `masternode outputs` in the `Debug window` in your wallet

 Copy the TxHash and output index number and paste it into your text editor